Major in East Asian Studies

-The East Asian Studies major is an interdisciplinary approach to the languages, deep history, and uncommonly rich culture of this increasingly important part of the world.
-Students in this major study Chinese or Japanese for at least two full years, and they must take classes in at least three—and they can take classes in four—departments in order to achieve a broad and deep understanding of East Asia.
+The East Asian Studies major is an interdisciplinary approach to the languages, deep history, and rich culture of this important part of the world.
+Students in this major study Chinese, Japanese, or Korean for at least two full years, and they must take classes in at least three—and they can take classes in four—departments in order to achieve a broad and deep understanding of East Asia.

 For their advanced-level work, students choose four courses from a wide variety of offerings dealing with China, Japan, and Korea.
-These courses complement their understanding of East Asian history and culture through specialized material covering topics such as Chinese society after Mao; contemporary Chinese visual culture; the two Koreas; the culture of Zen; anime; and women and religion in East Asia.
+These courses complement their understanding of East Asian history and culture through specialized material covering topics such as Chinese society after Mao; the two Koreas; the culture of Zen; anime; and women and religion in East Asia.

 East Asian Studies can be completed either as a humanities or as a social sciences major.
 See below for instructions on divisional requirements.
 Students who major in East Asian Studies are strongly encouraged to study abroad.

 Students who complete the major in East Asian Studies will have a broad knowledge of the major historic developments, cultures, literary and artistic expressions, philosophies, religions, and economies and politics of the region.
-They will be able to synthesize their knowledge of the region across disciplinary perspectives, and they will have an intermediate-level proficiency in either Chinese or Japanese.
+They will be able to synthesize their knowledge of the region across disciplinary perspectives, and they will have an intermediate-level proficiency in either Chinese, Japanese, or Korean.

-Students must take East Asian Studies courses from at least 3 different departments to satisfy the requirements for the minor.
+Students must take East Asian Studies courses from at least 3 different departments to satisfy the requirements for the major.
 Cross-listed courses will be considered according to their original parent department.

-(Note that for purposes of this major CHI and JPN do not count as separate departments.)
+(Note that for purposes of this major: CHI, JPN, and KOR do not count as separate departments.)
 Cross-listed courses will be considered according to the parent department of the course.

 The East Asian Studies major may be used to fulfill either the Humanities (H) or Social Sciences (S) divisional requirement.